 Role of Recycled Metals in Sustainable Fabrication

-Recycled metals play a crucial role in sustainable fabrication by reducing waste and conserving natural resources.
+Recycled metals play a big role in sustainable fabrication by reducing waste and conserving natural resources.
 Using recycled materials decreases the need for mining new metals, often involving energy-intensive and environmentally damaging processes.
 Recycling metals like steel and aluminum is also more energy-efficient than producing them from raw materials.
 This practice helps preserve the environment and contributes to a circular economy, where materials are reused and repurposed, minimizing environmental impact.

 Metal Matrix Composites